-2. Cenovis contains the following ingredients: Brewer’s yeast, water, vegetable extract, cooking salt and vitamin B1.
+2. It contains the following ingredients: Brewer’s yeast, water, vegetable extract, cooking salt and vitamin B1.
 This product closely resembles Vegemite in Australia and Marmite in the United Kingdom.

 3. The name, “Cenovis,” is a portmanteau.
 It combines the Latin words, “cenă” or “cenae,” which means “meal,” with “vis” or “rŏboris” which signifies “force.”
-Therefore, the name of this product portrays it as a “fortifying meal,” according to Patrimoine Culinaire Suisse.
+Therefore, this name helps to portray this product as a “fortifying meal,” according to Patrimoine Culinaire Suisse.
 During the 1950s, soldiers in Switzerland received Cenovis as part of their military rations.

-5. You do not need to keep Cenovis in the refrigerator.
+5. You don’t need to keep it in the refrigerator.
 According to the manufacturer’s website, it spreads more easily when not refrigerated.

-6. The most typical way to enjoy Cenvois is at the breakfast table on a buttered piece of bread, particularly from a braided loaf of Zopf /Tresse.
-Another option is to mix it with oil and vinegar for a quick salad dressing.
-If you are looking for recipes with Cenovis, you can find them online via Cenovis.ch.
+6. The most typical way to enjoy Cenvois is at the breakfast table on a buttered piece of bread, particularly a braided loaf of Zopf /Tresse.
+You can also mix it with oil and vinegar for a quick salad dressing.
+For more recipes with this product, go to Cenovis.ch.

-7. In 1978, Migros began selling its own version of Cenovis, known as Fitovit.
-It continued selling it under this brand name until 2002.
+7. In 1978, Migros began selling its own version of this spread, known as Fitovit.
+The supermarket continued selling it under this brand name until 2002.

 8. In French-speaking Suisse romande, Cenovis seems to be more popular than in the German-speaking regions of the country.

-9. Today, the production facilities for Cenovis can be found in Arisdorf in the canton of Basel-Landschaft.
+9. Today, the production facilities can be found in Arisdorf in the canton of Basel-Landschaft.

-10. You can find Cenovis at Switzerland’s major supermarkets, such as Coop and Migros.
-A 70-gram tube of this savory spread currently costs CHF 3.80.
+10. You can still find Cenovis at Switzerland’s major supermarkets, such as Coop and Migros.
+A 70-gram tube of this savory spread currently costs about CHF 3.80.